JamesEllerbee/SALT2/README.md

 Meta slug-like, 2.5/3d platformer featuring n-degrees of shooting with locked camera.

 ### Genre
-platformer, action, shoot em' up
+Run-n-gun action shooter

 ### Look and Feel
+- 3D Models
 - Cell shading
 - Cartoon
+- Feels similiar to Metal Slug

 ### Objectives
-- Move left, platforming
+- Move left, basic platforming
 - Eliminating obtacles with projectiles
-- Collection
+- Collection (see collectables section)
 - Make to the end of each level

 ### Game Progression